adgoel20/docker_project/cmds_to_run_before_docker-compose_file.md

 This cmd is used to download the Joomla image in which php and apache server is already preconfigured.
 # docker-compose up
 This cmd is used to run our docker-compose.yml file.
+# docker-compose stop
+This cmd is used to stiop the whole setup by just one click of this cmd.
 # docker-compose down
 This cmd can easily stop the containers.